-Note: Starting in 2021, you’ll see optional target fields for new Maximize conversions or Maximize conversion value bid strategies.
-With an optional target, Smart Bidding will optimize to these goals the same way it would for Target CPA and Target ROAS.
+Note: Starting July, you’ll find optional target fields in Search campaigns for new Maximize conversions or Maximize conversion value bid strategies.
+Be aware that for Video Action campaigns, these are 2 different bidding strategies.
+With an optional target, Smart Bidding will optimize to these goals the same way it would for Target CPA (cost per action) and Target ROAS (return on ad spend).
 Maximize conversions with a set target CPA will behave like a Target CPA strategy does today, and similarly, Maximize conversion value with a set target ROAS will behave like a Target ROAS strategy does today.

 Before you begin

-- If you recently started reporting conversion value or changed the way conversion value is reported, we recommend you include the new values in the "Conversions" column and wait 6 weeks for your campaign to receive conversion values at a similar rate before adopting Target ROAS.
+- For Search campaigns, if you recently started reporting conversion value or changed the way conversion value is reported, we recommend you include the new values in the "Conversions" column and wait 6 weeks for your campaign to receive conversion values at a similar rate before adopting.

 How it works

 Some conversions may return a higher ROAS and some may return a lower ROAS, but altogether Google Ads will try to keep your conversion value per cost equal to the target ROAS you set.
-For example, if you set a target ROAS of 500%, Google Ads will automatically adjust your bids to try to maximize your conversion value, while reaching this target ROAS.
+For example, if you set a target ROAS of 500%, Google Ads will adjust your bids to try to maximize your conversion value, while reaching this target ROAS (find details of the example below).
 To help improve your performance in the ad auction, this strategy adjusts bids using real-time signals such as device, browser, location, and time of day.
-It also automatically adjusts bids based on whether or not someone is on one of your remarketing lists.
+It also uses AI to adjust bids based on whether or not someone is on one of your remarketing lists.